The AZON Project

 AZON No. 4 8 June 1944.
 Fifteen A/C took off on today’s mission, but abandoned the operation at 0845 hours, position 4925N…0030W, due to unsatisfactory weather conditions and the lack of fighter support.

-[AZON No. 5 – Information omitted from squadron records]
+[AZON No. 5 – Information omitted from squadron records.
+This mission was to the same target but abandoned due to weather.]

 AZON No. 6 14 June 1944.
 Fifteen A/C took off in three sections of five each.
 Numbers One and Two Sections remained together, attacking assigned target No. 2 (Hanim).
 Number Three Section flew alone, attacking an unidentified target of opportunity.
 Targets One, Two, Three, Four, and Five were obscured by cloud, which prevented bombing.
 Ten A/C flew over Target No. 2, seven of them attacking; ships 408 and 141 failed due to malfunction, and 431 due to being too far off course.
 An additional ship reported that, although he dropped, he was so far off course that it was impossible to bring his bomb closer than 800 feet from the target, even with maximum correction.
 Section No. 3 was on course to [the] I.P., but after that they were apparently lost, and made exit from enemy territory seven miles east of Calais.
 All five ships attacked a target of opportunity identified as St. Omer, Bethune, Aire, or 5050N-0158E.
 A/C 285 dropped bombs at the last point by mistake.